Matthew Abeysinghe

-Matthew Duncan Abeysinghe, OLY (born 19 March 1996) is a competitive swimmer who has represented Sri Lanka at numerous international competitions, including the 2016 and 2020 Olympics in Rio de Janeiro and Tokyo respectively.
+Matthew Duncan Abeysinghe OLY (born 19 March 1996) is a competitive swimmer who has represented Sri Lanka at numerous international competitions, including the 2016 and 2020 Olympics in Rio de Janeiro and Tokyo respectively.
+Abeysinghe is widely regarded as the greatest Sri Lankan swimmer of all time, one of the greatest South Asian swimmers, and one of the most accomplished Sri Lankan athletes ever produced.
+He is the Sri Lankan national record holder in every single freestyle event, the 200m and 400m Individual Medley, and the 50m Butterfly.
+Abeysinghe also broke the record for most number of gold medals won at a single edition of the South Asian Games, a record owned by another Sri Lankan swimmer, Julian Bolling, winning seven golds at the 2016 Games in Guwahati, India and breaking the record in again in 2019 in Kathmandu, Nepal.

 Abeysinghe trained under his coach and father, Manoj Abeysinghe, with Killer Whale Aquatics, until his departure for higher education, where he resumed his training at Ohio State University in the US.
-Abeysinghe is regarded as the greatest swimmer and one of the most accomplished athletes Sri Lanka has ever produced.
+His brothers, Andrew, Dillon and Kyle Abeysinghe, are all past and present members of the Sri Lankan National swimming team.

 Career

 Abeysinghe started swimming when he was three years old alongside his elder brother, Andrew.
 He has been quoted, saying he started swimming merely for water safety, not to compete.
 Over the course of his career, Abeysinghe has achieved numerous accolades, including; international medals, national records, national championships, and several national awards.
 Abeysinghe is considered the greatest athlete in South Asian Games history.
 He is also the most decorated; winning a total of 14 gold medals, two silver medals, and one bronze medal.
 In Freestyle, his most proficient stroke, Abeysinghe holds all of the national records except for the 200m Freestyle, which belongs to his younger brother, Kyle.
 He also holds the South Asian record in the 100m and 200m Freestyle events.

 Abeysinghe's first time representing Sri Lanka was at 2010 Commonwealth Games in Delhi, India.
 There he broke the national record in the 400m Freestyle, previously held by Julian Bolling and became the youngest male swimmer to be selected to the national team.
 Later on that year, he competed at the 2010 FINA World Swimming Championships in Dubai.
 In 2011, Abeysinghe represented Sri Lanka three times; at the 2011 World Aquatics Championships, the 2011 Youth Commonwealth Games, in the Isle of Man, making it to the finals of the 400m Freestyle, and Asian Age Group Swimming Championships, where he won the silver medal in 100m Freestyle.
 In 2012 Abeysinghe competed at the 2012 FINA World Swimming Championships in Istanbul, Turkey.
 The next year, Abeysinghe competed at the 2013 Asian Youth Games, where he won the bronze medal in the 100m Freestyle, becoming the first Sri Lankan to win a medal at an Asian Games event.